samvera/hyrax/README.md

 rake jetty:start
 ```

-### If you want to use the assets that ship with Sufia...
+### If you want to use the CSS and JavaScript and other assets that ship with Sufia...
 #### Modify app/assets/stylesheets/application.css
 Add this line:
 ```